mvdwetering/yamaha_ynca/README.md

 ## Models

-Unfortunately Yamaha does not document which models support the YNCA protocol that this integration uses.
-So the list of working receivers below is based on reports from users and info found on the internet.
+Unfortunately Yamaha does not mention in the manuals if a model supports the YNCA protocol that this integration uses.

+The list of working models below is based on reports from users and info found on the internet.

-There are probably more receivers that work, just give it a try.
+Based on this info it seems that receivers in the mentioned series from 2010 onwards are likely to work.
+So even if your models is not listed, just give it a try.

 If your receiver works and is not in the list, please post a message in the [discussions](https://github.com/mvdwetering/yamaha_ynca/discussions) so it can be added.

 | Series | Models |
 | --- | --- |